 How many treatments are necessary?

-Like physical therapy, acupuncture is most effective when done in a series, especially, in general, for conditions that have lasted for a long time or are more complicated, which may require more treatments than new problems.
+Like physical therapy, it is most effective when done in a series, especially, in general, for conditions that have lasted for a long time or are more complicated, which may require more treatments than new problems.

 Is it safe?

-Acupuncture is very safe.
+It is very safe.
 The needles that are used are disposed of after each use, so each client receives a set of new sterile needles.
 The most common side effects are minor bleeding and bruising at the site of insertion.

 What to expect during the first treatment?